 The working title, Angelo nero, was retained for the international English-title release.

 NOTE ADDED ON THURSDAY, 7 NOVEMBER 2002: I finally saw the movie on DVD.
-Wow.
 Brass has returned to what critics might call “serious” filmmaking after a hiatus of about eighteen years.
 Beautifully, intricately scripted story of every sort of betrayal, with amazingly complex characters and truly thought-provoking explorations of moral ambiguity.
 Unlike any other Brass movie I’ve seen, Senso ’45 looks stagy and artificial, much like Masterpiece Theatre of the 1970s.
+A few parts are laughably bad.
 The scene midway through the movie in which a little kid is traumatized by witnessing the Nazis murder his mother is so artificial that, instead of breaking your heart, it will leave you cold.
 But that was the point, for some reason.
 In no other movie has Brass drawn such strong parallels between sexual and emotional exploitation on the one hand and the exploitation of killing on the other.
-We highly recommend this.

 SUBTITLES !
 The movie was just released on DVD to English-speaking audiences, and it has SUBTITLES!!!!!!!!!!!!
 Hooray!!!!!
 I was so expecting another annoying English dub.
 What a relief!
 Now why can’t someone release all of Brass’s non-English movies with English subtitles?
 That would be a cause for celebration.
 (But please don’t get the DVD from Hong Kong.
 It’s bootlegged and censored.
 Grrrrrrrrrrrrrrrrrrrr.)